 Read-Aloud vs. Individual Reading:

 For kids in preschool through first grade, this book will need to be a read-aloud rather than for individual reading, as the reading level will be too high for the vast majority of them.
 Some second graders may be able to read this book on their own (as the year moves on).

 The illustrations in this book were created via woodblock printing: laying the color

 down first with blocks, then using a pencil to add in detail

 afterward.
 After reading this book, explain the technique.
 Kids find

-are waiting at the bus stop to take the bus to their sick friend's
+This spread appears a bit later, with the animals are waiting at the bus stop to take the bus to their sick friend's home.
+So adorable!

 After reading A Sick Day for Amos McGee aloud to our class, we always have the kids write about who they would like to have come visit them if they were sick.
 For our sample, we say we'd like Mrs. Claus to come visit us because she gives good hugs and she would make yummy cookies that would cheer us up.
 We then set the kids loose to write about who they would like to have come visit them.
 And wow...do they come up with some funny, crazy visitors. :)